 In the dialog that appears, browse to <Flux Home>/examples/end_users/job_priority, and upload each of the three .ffc files located there.

 The Flux Designer will be used to create and execute the example workflows.
 To use the Designer, browse to the Operations Console and select the "Designer" tab.

-When you visit the Designer, you'll se a blank workspace representing the new workflow.
+When you visit the Designer, you'll see a blank workspace representing the new workflow.
 To create the example, we'll start by populating the workflow with a few actions.

-To add an action to the workflow, you'll first need to select the action's category in the panel to the left of the workspace.
-Once you've selected the appropriate category, the action will appear in the panel – left-click the action and drag it onto the Designer workspace to add it to the workflow.
+To add an action to the workflow, left-click the action and drag it onto the Designer workspace to add it to the workflow.

 The following table contains the type, category, and quantity of each trigger and action we'll use in this example.

-Once you've added your Console Action, click the "/Workflow" text to rename the workflow.
+Once you've added your Console Action, hover over the "Workflow" tab near the top left, then click on "Save as...".
 Name this workflow "/High Priority Job".

 Editing the Workflow Properties

 Now that the workflows are created, we'll want to set the priorities.
-Browse to the repository, find the "/High Priority Job", and click the "Edit" button to bring the workflow back up in teh Designer.
+Browse to the repository and click on the "/High Priority Job", to bring the workflow back up in the Designer.

-Select the priority and edit it to read the number "1", then click "Save".
+Scroll down to the "priority" heading and edit it to the number "1", then click "Save".
 Save the updated workflow to the repository, then repeat the process to set the priority to "2" for the medium priority workflow, and "3" for the low priority.